We may earn money or products from the companies mentioned in this post. Read our disclosure policy.

 What else you need to know about a day trip to the Tower of London

 - Buy your tickets before you go.
 If you have purchased The London Pass (and I think you should) you will get entry for free.
-Otherwise you should purchase your tickets to the Tower of London from a third party vendor before you arrive.
+Otherwise you should purchase your tickets to the Tower of London before you arrive.

 - Give yourself 2-3 hours to explore the Tower of London and exhibits thoroughly.
 Be aware that this is a popular place for school field trips.
 If you stumble upon them while in confined spaces like the White Tower, allow them to pass through before you try to walk the exhibition.
 I’d recommend going to see the Crown Jewels first thing and then heading to the White Tower.